vduseev/vduseev.github.io/_drafts/2018-05-08-fastest-directory-size-python.md

 ### Call `os.scandir` recursively to calculate directory size

-Now let's implement a function that will use `os.scandir` to list the files in the directory.
-We should take into account that *os.scandir* is not recursive, which means we need to implement recursion ourselves.
-Also the call to `DirEntry.stat()` can sometimes throw a `FileNotFoundError` exception.
-I noticed this when testing *os.scandir* in a working directory of some *Ruby* based tool.
-Turns out the tool has been creating symbolink links to store some of its configurations data.
-That is not forbidden in Unix, because you can store virtually anything in symlink, and it will have the size equal to the byte size of information stored in it, be it a redirection path or any data you put in it.
+Now let's implement a function that will use `os.scandir` to iterate over files in the directory.
+We should take into account that *os.scandir* function is not recursive, which means we need to implement recursion ourselves.

-With above mentioned our *scandir* based function would look something like this.
+The call to `DirEntry.stat()` can sometimes throw a `FileNotFoundError` exception.
+So, with above mentioned, our *scandir* based function would look something like this.

 <a name = "os_scandir_recursive"></a>
 {% highlight python %}